Alma Mater: Brigham Young University

 Hometown: Tokyo, Japan

 On the investing side, you've got to enjoy and be good at things like cold-calling and developing relationships with founders from scratch.
 You then get to evaluate companies, and work with others on the team to make decisions on capital investments.
-On the growth and ops side, there's an element of relationship building done post-investment.
-If you like to participate actively in a company's trajectory, then the growth and ops side may be better for you.
+On the value creation side, there's an element of relationship building done post-investment.
+If you like to participate actively in a company's trajectory, then the value creation side may be better for you.

 I've worked closely with a variety of companies, but most heavily with Poppulo, an internal communications software, and Phorest, a salon scheduling and marketing tool.
 My favorite projects have been helping put together a multi-year strategy and execution plan, best practices around customer success, and strengthening go-to-market through account-based marketing - all of which were for different companies.
 I enjoy working in an agile environment that allows me to go between our portfolio companies and use my consulting background to gain direct exposure to high-growth tech companies.